raphlinus/raphlinus.github.io/_posts/2022-12-12-requiem-piet-gpu-hal.md

 Another choice considered seriously was [rust-gpu].
 That looks promising, and it has many desirable properties, not least being able to run the same code on CPU and GPU, but just isn't mature enough.
 Hopefully that will change.
 I think porting Vello to it would be an interesting exercise, and would shake out many of the issues needing to be solved to use it in production.

 Another appealing choice would be [Circle], a C++ dialect that targets compute shaders among other things.
+It might have made it over the edge if it were released as open source; someone should buy out Sean's excellent work and relicense it.

 ### Ahead of time compilation